Humap assisting Sandvik in management trainings

-The Sandvik global leadership programme wanted to combine the expertise of professional consultants and in-house personnel.
+The Sandvik Global Leadership programme wanted to combine the expertise of professional consultants and in-house personnel.
 The leadership programme was started in autumn 2012.
-Pilot projects for the company’s international SGL coaching were started first in Finland the immediately thereafter in China.
-The goal was to use the same programme with international resources in every country where the company has operations.
+Pilot projects for the company’s international SGL coaching were first started in Finland and immediately after that in China.
+The goal was to use the same programme with national resources in every country where the company has operations.

 The programme planned at the company was not created solely for conceptualising theoretical models.
 Instead, coaching is tied to the company’s world.
 The goal is for each manager to own Sandvik’s leadership model and operating methods in a collective One Sandvik spirit.

 When coaches in different roles take part, we feel strongly that this is our story!
 To an extent it is also a question of resources.
 Under no circumstances do we want to withdraw from coaching and leave all the work to consultants.
 This is our story – an important collective learning journey.

 COACHING IS BASED ON CUSTOMERS’ NEEDS